ironhack-labs/lab-dom-ironhack-cart/README.md

 ### Iteration 5: Creating new products

-To finish it off, we will allow the user to add a custom product to their cart.
+To finish it off, we will allow users to add a custom product to their cart.

 Uncomment the `tfoot` element and its children from the `index.html` file: